 Instead of fighting, resisting or being overwhelmed by negative thoughts or feelings, accept them.
 You don't have to like them, just allow yourself to feel them.

 Negative thoughts don't need to be controlled, changed or acted upon.
 Aim to lessen the power of your negative thoughts and their influence on your behavior.

 These steps might seem awkward at first, but they'll get easier with practice.
-As you begin to recognize the thoughts and beliefs that are contributing to your low self-esteem, you can actively counter them — which will help you accept your value as a person.
+As you begin to recognize the thoughts and beliefs that are contributing to your low self-esteem, you can counter them or change the way you think about them.
+This will help you accept your value as a person.
 As your self-esteem increases, your confidence and sense of well-being are likely to soar.

 See more In-depth

 - Karren KJ, et al. Mind, Body, Health: The Effects of Attitudes, Emotions and Relationships.
 4th ed.
 San Francisco, Calif.: Pearson Education Inc.; 2010:543.

 - Building self-esteem: A self-help guide.
 Substance Abuse and Mental Health Services Administration. http://store.samhsa.gov/product/Building-Self-Esteem-A-Self-Help-Guide/SMA-3715.
 Accessed May 6, 2014.